 - The submission has not been previously published, nor is it before another journal for consideration (or an explanation has been provided in Comments to the Editor).
-Under Comments to the Editor, indicate if the paper was presented during AESON conference stating the number or if it is a direct submission.
-Also indicate that processing fees has been paid and the amount paid).

-- The submission file is in OpenOffice, Microsoft Word, RTF, or WordPerfect document file format.
+- The submission file is in OpenOffice, Microsoft Word, or RTF document file format.

 - Where available, URLs for the references have been provided.

 - The text is single-spaced; uses a 12-point font; employs italics, rather than underlining (except with URL addresses); and all illustrations, figures, and tables are placed within the text at the appropriate points, rather than at the end.

 - The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines.

 - A plagiarism report indicating the name of the software used and the percentage of similarity